DatabayAG/Web-Push-Notifications/README.md

 ```

 You can now send notification requests to that endpoint.
-To authenticate the request you need one of your firebase server keys.
+To authenticate the request you need one of your `Firebase` server keys.
-You can find those in your firebase project settings in the tab `Cloud Messaging`.
+You can find those in your `Firebase` project settings in the tab `Cloud Messaging`.
 You can use the `Legacy Server key`, but its recommended to add/use a new `Server key`.
 It is possible to create multiple `Server keys` for different purposes.